“If God has given you leadership ability, take the responsibility seriously …” Rom. 12:8 (NLT)

 “The gift that is on you will destroy you if what is in you can’t sustain you.”
 (Christine Caine)

-Let’s just not develop the gift on our life but let’s make sure that we’re paying a lot of attention to the character that is going to sustain us over the long haul because ultimately that is going to take us much further than our anointing or your talent.
+Let’s just not develop the gift on our life but let’s make sure that we’re paying a lot of attention to the character that is going to sustain us over the long haul because ultimately that is going to take us much further than our anointing or talent.
 We need to build our inner world, not just our gifts and talents on the outside.

 Character protects us.
 Those who lack strong character rarely stay in the limelight for long.
 They are tempted to take shortcuts, and their character faults topple them.
 But with good character, we can protect ourselves by avoiding common weaknesses.